Elimination Chamber: Injuries

 Triple H suffered an injury during the 2002 Survivor Series match with swelling on the inside of his throat which put pressure on his esophagus and trachea.
 This was caused after Rob Van Dam performed the Five Star Frog Splash off the top of one of the chambers.
 Triple H also expressed concern that he might have broken his wrist and noted anything could have caused it.
 Sheamus reportedly suffered a concussion during the Raw Elimination Chamber match in 2010.
 Also in 2010, The Undertaker was involved in a pyrotechnics accident during his ring entrance.
 He was temporarily engulfed in flames on three occasions when the pyrotechnics were mistimed and his jacket briefly caught on fire.
 He suffered first and second-degree burns to his neck and chest and according to a WWE spokesperson the injury "looked like a bad sunburn".
 He was only allowed to participate in the match after being cleared by a ringside doctor and was given bottles of water throughout the match to douse himself with to alleviate the discomfort.
-Acknowledging the concern, WWE now had padded the steel floor of chamber.
+Acknowledging the concern, WWE now had padded the steel floor of the chamber.